 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where sobolevite typically forms.
+Look in alkaline pegmatites country, the host setting where sobolevite typically forms.
 If you start seeing nepheline, aegirine, eudialyte in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.